Setting up Active Directory Federation Services (ADFS)

 Setting up and maintaining ADFS is outside the scope of FotoWeb.
 Therefore, the instructions here are very basic and not necessarily suitable and secure enough for production systems.
-Please refer to the official documentation of Microsoft Active Directory Federation Services, or consult your IT administrator.
+For more information, see Microsoft Active Directory Federation Services documentation or consult your IT administrator.

 For security reasons, do NOT expose the primary ADFS server (port 443) on the open internet!
-If users need to be able to use ADFS sign-in from outside the internal network of the organization, please see the subsection about setting up a Web Application Proxy.
+If users need to be able to use ADFS sign-in from outside the internal network of the organization, see Setting up Web Application Proxy.

 - At least one server in the organization's domain that serves as ADFS server (may be the same as the domain controller)